BibleResearch/bibleresearch.github.io/src/content/posts/defending-protevangelium.md

     - Genesis
     - Old Testament
 ---

-Are we right to interpret Genesis 3:15 as applying to Satan?

 I was recently reading through Genesis and paused when I got to Genesis 3:14-15.
 I have always been taught that Genesis 3:15 was directed not at the physical serpent (that is, the creature itself), but the spiritual 'serpent' (who is Satan).
 But in my recent reading, I asked myself: Are we right to interpret Genesis 3:15 in this way?
 This post contains my conclusion on the subject after thought and investigation.